Biennial Report Requirements for Washington DC LLCs

-After you form an LLC in the District of Columbia, you must regularly file an informational report in order to keep your LLC in compliance and in good standing.
+After you form a DC LLC, you must regularly file an informational report in order to keep your LLC in compliance and in good standing.

-This report is filed with the Department of Consumer and Regulatory Affairs (DCRA).
+This report is filed with the District of Columbia Department of Licensing and Consumer Protection (DLCP).

-Unlike most states where LLCs file a report every year (known as an “LLC Annual Report”), LLCs in the District of Columbia file a report every 2 years.
+Unlike most states where LLCs file a report every year (known as “LLC Annual Reports”), LLCs in the District of Columbia file a report every 2 years.
 This report is called the DC LLC Biennial Report.

 Your LLC’s first Biennial Report is due by April 1st of the year following your LLC’s registration date.
 Then, it’s due every 2 years after that.